project-sora/sora-editor-docs/docs/guide/using-language.md

 ```
 `name` is custom and `scopeName` is the root scope of the syntax file.

-For language that can have injection languages, refer to HTML sample in [Demo App](https://github.com/Rosemoe/sora-editor/blob/main/app/src/main/assets/textmate/languages.json)
+For language (like HTML and Markdown) with embedded languages, refer to HTML sample in [Demo App](https://github.com/Rosemoe/sora-editor/blob/main/app/src/main/assets/textmate/languages.json)
 #### Load Syntaxes and Themes
-Before starting use TextMate in editor, we should prepare data for TextMate first. **These steps are performed only once, no matter how many editor is to use TextMate.**
+Before using TextMate languages in editor, we should load the syntax and theme files into registry. **These steps are performed only once, no matter how many editors are to use TextMate.**

 Supposing we are to load textmate files from our APK assets.
 First, we need to add `FileResolver` for TextMate internal file access.
 ::: code-group